Kirksten3/pagespeedhelper/README.md

 # OR can take any number of elements in a list
 data = ps.query(['www.foo.com', 'www.bar.com'])

-# query WILL also add http/https to the url if not present, default is false which is http
+# the strategy parameter can be either "mobile" or "desktop" for pagespeed, default is desktop
-# and can switch between mobile and desktop strategy for pagespeed, default is desktop
+# query() WILL also add http/https to the url if not present, default is false which is http
 data = ps.query([LIST_OF_URLS], "mobile", true)
 ```